 The drinks showed here are from the non-alcoholic pairing, which mostly consisted of teas and juices.

-The sake gelee is made with sake and set with agar.
-The cucumber is made as nukazuke, pickled in fermented rice bran, which is a traditional Japanese way of making pickles.
-The pear is pickled in rice wine vinegar
+The cucumber was made as nukazuke, pickled in fermented rice bran, which was a traditional Japanese way of making pickles.

 Tableside, they poured a cucumber, dill and wood oil vinaigrette on top of the dish.

 This course was paired with cucumber lemonade cut with honeydew purée.